cyndereN/Patient-Management-App/README.md

 # PatientManagementApp
-An app developed using JAVA Swing to view, sort, filter or analyze data.
+An app developed using JAVA Swing to display data.

+Develop Column, DataFrame data structure to store data.

+Design a neat GUI.

+Use MVC pattern.

+User can choose column to view, sort, filter, and see stats data of patients.